imakash560/Skin-Cancer-Detection-And-Classification/README.md

-# Skin Lesions Classification with Deep Convolutional Neural Network
+# Skin Cancer Detection and Classification with Deep Convolutional Neural Network

-This is a 40-hour project for CIS 5526 Machine Learning.
 For full description and analysis please refer to Project_Report.pdf.

 Future work in better training strategy and exploring other models such as Xception and creating a bigger ensemble can help the model performs better than this!